meghdeshmukh/CSE360_wed_team29/README.md

 ## Project Details

 <p> This CSE360 project as a Restaurant database and GUI, usable by both customers and restaurant owners.
 Customer will have access to online ordering, profiles, and coupons.
 Meanwhile the restaurant owners will be capable of changing the menu as they wish: adding, removing, and editing menu items to best suit their wishes.
-They will additionally be capable of reviewing their frequent customers and gifting coupons to those they wish </p>
+They will additionally be capable of reviewing their frequent customers and gifting coupons to those they wish. </p>

 ## Running the Application